 150 square miles of mountains, oak forests, yews, and Siberian pine woods combine to make the Seoraksan National Park one of the most famous in South Korea.

-Qantas Airways, Asiana Airlines, Korean Air, Jetstar and Jeju Air fly non-stop between Australia and South Korea.
+Qantas Airways, Asiana Airlines, Korean Air, Jetstar and Jeju Air fly non-stop from Australia to South Korea.

-Singapore Airlines is the best airline to fly to South Korea from Australia.
-Qantas Airways is the best if you would like direct flights.
-AirAsia X is the best budget airline.
+The best airline to fly from Australia to South Korea is Singapore Airlines.
+If you need non-stop flights then Qantas Airways is the best.
+AirAsia X is the best low-cost airline.